tydingsl/csci-201.github.io/src/chapter12FundamentalDataTypes.md

 A character refers to a single symbol, as encoded by some character code set (e.g., ASCII, Unicode).
 A **string** refers to a sequence of characters, or text.
 Different PLs have different ways of encoding the beginning/end of a string.

-While many PLs have separate data types for a single character and a string of characters, GML has only a string type.
-Examples of GML string literals are "Hello" and 'world'.
-There is no documentation of the exact encoding used.
+While many PLs have separate data types for a single character and a string of characters, JavaScript has only a `string` type.
+Examples of JavaScript string literals are `"Hello"` and `'world'`.

 ## 12.5 Boolean ~~Variable~~s

 Although McConnell's book tries to be largely PL neutral, he has a tendency to assume static typing.
-As a dynamically typed language, GML does not have Boolean variables (or variables of any particular type), but it does have Boolean values: `true` and `false`.
+As a dynamically typed language, JavaScript does not have Boolean variables (or variables of any particular type), but it does have Boolean values: `true` and `false`.

 Some languages (notably C), have a way of simulating Boolean values for evaluation in Boolean contexts (`if` statements, loops, etc.).
 C does not recognize a Boolean type or the words "true" and "false", but it treats the value 0 (integer zero) as equivalent with "false" in a Boolean context.
 Any non-zero value is treated equivalent to "true".

-JavaScript has a Boolean type and recognizes the literal values `true` and `false`.
+JavaScript has a `boolean` type and recognizes the literal values `true` and `false`.
 However, it performs type coercion so that `0`, `-0`, `NaN` (IEEE Std.
 754's "not a number"), and the special values `null`  and `undefined` are equivalent to `false` when they appear in a Boolean expression context.
 All other values will be coerced to `true` in such contexts.
 The terms "falsy" and "truthy" are sometimes used to describe these two sets of values.

 ## 12.6, 12.7 Enumerated Types and Named Constants